-How To Put An Image Behind Text In Google Docs
+How to Put an Image Behind Text in Google Docs

-There are at least three ways of adding a background image to your Google Docs file.
+If for some reason, the method above isn’t working for you, there are at least three ways of adding a background image to your Google Docs file.
 If you have other suggestions or approaches, then, by all means, share them with us in the comments section at the end of this article!

 Three Workarounds to Add Image Behind Text in Google Docs includes:

 - Use Microsoft Word to add the background image, then adjust the image transparency when you import the file into Docs.

 - Use Google Slides to add the image.